Self-care

 3. Do Pleasant Activities

-Engaging in pleasant and enjoyable activities is another easy way to self-soothe (Linehan, 1993).
+Engaging in pleasant and enjoyable activities is another easy way to self-soothe.
 Participating in an activity you enjoy often helps you feel more contented.
 When you’re stressed doing something you like supports your well-being when you experience a positive state of being.
 Some low-key pleasant activities are gardening, spending time with friends, and doing arts and crafts.
 It doesn’t need to be fancy – a word search, doodling or reading are great options.

 4. Identify Your Stress Triggers